IfTA ChargeSignalGenerator: The Charge and Signal Generator

 Test & Calibrate Measurement Chains

-The IfTA ChargeSignalGenerator is a charge and signal generator for testing piezoelectric electrodes.
+The IfTA ChargeSignalGenerator (CSG) is a charge and signal generator for testing piezoelectric measurement chains.
 The light and handy device can simulate sensors, e.g. high temperature sensors for pressure and acceleration.

-The intuitive operation is carried out via keys and a 2.7 inch display.
-Thanks to the battery supply, display back lighting and carrying strap, the charge generator can also be used in dark and difficult to access places.
-A Lemo connection is available for differential charge signals, which is identical to the common sensors.
+The intuitive operation is carried out via function keys and a 2.7 inch display.
+Thanks to the battery supply, display back lighting and carrying strap, the charge generator can also be used in places that are dark and difficult to access.
+For differential charge signals a Lemo connection is available that is identical to the common sensors.
 Other variants are covered by optional adapters.

 Frequency and amplitude of the output signal are freely determined by the user.
 In addition to the sinusoidal waveform, the simulator also offers an asymmetric waveform to check the polarity of the cabling of a measurement chain.
 The synchronous voltage output can also be used to determine transfer functions, e.g. of charge amplifiers.

 Through precise digital synthesis, the IfTA ChargeSignalGenerator offers high accuracy and can also be used for calibration.
-The charge and signal generator can optionally be calibrated traceably to the national reference standard (DIN EN ISO / IEC 17025).
+Optionally, the charge and signal generator can be calibrated traceable to the national reference standard (DIN EN ISO / IEC 17025).

 With the synchronized voltage output, the transfer characteristics of the charge measurement chain can be identified easily.